lonsing/depqbf/README.txt

 PLEASE SEE the header file 'qdpll.h', the examples in the subdirectory 'examples', and the command line documentation (call './depqbf -h') for further information on using DepQBF and its library.

-PLEASE SEE ALSO the guidelines on incremental solving and API usage below.

 The example './examples/basic-api-example2.c' demonstrates the basic use of the API and, in particular, the 'qdpll_gc' function.
 The clause group API is